farhanma/farhanma/README.md

-Mohammed Al Farhan is a Senior HPC Technology Consultant at the Hewlett Packard Enterprise (HPE), where he is responsible for installation, configuration, supporting, and maintenance of large-scale systems optimized for HPC and AI workloads.
+Mohammed Al Farhan is a Senior HPC Engineer at the Hewlett Packard Enterprise (HPE), where he is responsible for installation, configuration, supporting, and maintenance of large-scale systems optimized for HPC and AI workloads.
 He received his Ph.D. in Computer Science from the King Abdullah